7 Best Banjo for Beginners of 2024

 The Epiphone MB-100 is the perfect open-back banjo for beginner pickers looking for an accessible entry point into the world of picking and plucking.

-Surprisingly, Epiphone founder Epi Stathopoulo's first patent was for a banjo, and while the company has gone on to be known for its guitars, Epiphone never abandoned its roots.
+Surprisingly, Epiphone founder Epi Stathopoulo's first patent was for a banjo, and while the company has since become renowned for its guitars, Epiphone never abandoned its roots.
+They still make banjos today, and the MB-100 is the one I'd most highly recommend and admire to the extent that I did a full Epiphone MB-100 Banjo Review.

-With its lightweight open-back design, mahogany neck & body, and rosewood fingerboard with dot inlays the MB-100 is an ideal starting point at an ideal price point, making it our top pick of the list.
+With its lightweight open-back design, mahogany neck and body, rosewood fingerboard with dot inlays, and Remo Banjo Head, the MB-100 is an ideal starting point at an ideal price point, making it our top pick for the best banjo for beginners.

 SPECS